-1.7.2 The HTTP Client-Server API
+7.1 The HTTP Client-Server API

 Note: The HTTP client-server API is currently quite rudimentary.
 For example, there is no ability to do complex queries using the HTTP API.
 We plan to add querying capabilities in the future.
-If you want to build a full-featured proof-of-concept, we suggest you use the Python Server API for now.

 When you start Bigchaindb using bigchaindb start, an HTTP API is exposed at the address stored in the BigchainDB node configuration settings.
-The default is for that address to be:
+The default is: